Palestinian expulsion from Lydda and Ramle: Allegations of sexual violence

+Casualties

+Historian Michael Palumbo estimated 1,000 Palestinians died in the attacks on Lydda and Ramle.
+Historian Saleh Abdel Jawad estimated 1,000 deaths "in the many phases of the Lod massacre".
+Historian Aref al-Aref estimated 1,300 total dead in Lydda.
+Muhammad Nimr al Khatib estimated 1,700 total killed.
+Historian Nur Masalha wrote that "Dozens of unarmed civilians who were detained in the Dahmash Mosque and church premises of the town were gunned down and murdered.
+One official Israeli source put the casualty figures at 250 dead and many injured.
+It is likely, however, that somewhere between 250 and 400 Arabs were killed in this IDF massacre; and an estimated 350 more died in the subsequent expulsion and forced march of the townspeople."

 Aftermath

 In Ramallah, Amman, and elsewhere

 Tens of thousands of Palestinians from Lydda and Ramle poured into Ramallah.
 For the most part, they had no money, property, food, or water, and represented a health risk, not only to themselves.
 The Ramallah city council asked King Abdullah to remove them.
 Some of the refugees reached Amman, the Gaza Strip, Lebanon, and the Upper Galilee, and all over the area there were angry demonstrations against Abdullah and the Arab Legion for their failure to defend the cities.
-People spat at Glubb, the British commander of the Arab Legion, as he drove through the West Bank, and wives and parents of Arab Legion soldiers tried to break into King Abdullah's palace.
+Local Palestinians spat at Glubb as he drove through the West Bank, and wives and parents of Arab Legion soldiers tried to break into King Abdullah's palace.
 Alec Kirkbride, the British ambassador in Amman, described one protest in the city on 18 July:

-A couple of thousand Palestinian men swept up the hill toward the main [palace] entrance ... screaming abuse and demanding that the lost towns should be reconquered at once ...
+A couple of thousand Palestinian men swept up the hill toward the main [palace] entrance... screaming abuse and demanding that the lost towns should be reconquered at once...
 The King appeared at the top of the main steps of the building; he was a short, dignified figure wearing white robes and headdress.
 He paused for a moment, surveying the seething mob before, [then walked] down the steps to push his way through the line of guardsmen into the thick of the demonstrators.
 He went up to a prominent individual, who was shouting at the top of his voice, and dealt him a violent blow to the side of the head with the flat of his hand.
-The recipient of the blow stopped yelling ... the King could be heard roaring: so, you want to fight the Jews, do you?
-Very well, there is a recruiting office for the army at the back of my house ... go there and enlist.
+The recipient of the blow stopped yelling... the King could be heard roaring: so, you want to fight the Jews, do you?
+Very well, there is a recruiting office for the army at the back of my house... go there and enlist.
 The rest of you, get the hell down the hillside!"
 Most of the crowd got the hell down the hillside.